 The document will be automatically sent to the buyer's email address.

-Next to the original VAT invoice, the blue icon with a pen will be replaced with a green check mark indicating that the invoice already has a correction.
+For the original VAT invoice, the blue icon with a pen will be replaced with a green checkmark indicating that the invoice already has a correction.

 A new correcting document will appear on the list of invoices.
-Its numbering is analogous to the numbering of VAT invoices, with the suffix /KOR at the end.
+Its numbering is analogous to the numbering of VAT invoices, with the note /KOR at the end.

 In the Related invoice column, you can check which original invoice the given correction was issued for.